 2015 Manure Expo to receive Governor’s Award for Environmental Excellence

-By Pennsylvania State University
+April 4, 2016 by Pennsylvania State University

 April 4, 2016, University Park, PA – The 2015 North American Manure Expo, which was co-hosted by Penn State’s College of Agricultural Sciences, is being recognized with the Governor’s Award for Environmental Excellence, Pennsylvania’s “highest honor bestowed upon businesses or organizations for environmental performance and innovation.”